VEGAS Pro

 Cutting your video and audio clips together is just as easy.
 You can use your mouse to select one end of the clip, then drag the clip to your desired length; or you can move the timeline’s cursor to the frame you desire, hit the “S” key to split the track, then select the section of the clip you no longer want and delete it.

 Cutting together audio and video is pretty painless, but how about everything else?
 The program is loaded with advanced features, and it’s not always easy to find the tool you need from the get-go.
-As a rule of thumb I’ve found that most of the stuff I need to add to a project which Vegas Pro is responsible for creating on its own (such as text effects) can be created by right-clicking on an empty section of the timeline and selecting one of the bottom three options, most often “Insert Generated Media”.
+As a rule of thumb I’ve found that most of the stuff I need to add to a project that Vegas Pro is responsible for creating on its own (such as text effects) can be created by right-clicking on an empty section of the timeline and selecting one of the bottom three options, most often “Insert Generated Media”.

 If you want to edit the properties of a clip or add effects to media that have already been added to your project, most of what you need can be found by right-clicking on the clip within the timeline, then selecting “Video Event FX…”.
 This will bring you to a window called the Plugin Chooser which has tons of effects and modifications for you to choose from, each with its own associated submenus, where you can edit the properties of your desired effect.

 One tool where you can expect to spend a good deal of your time is the Event Pan/Crop window.
-Every video in the timeline has a button which will take you to its Event Pan/Crop window.
+Every video in the timeline has a button that will take you to its Event Pan/Crop window.

-This window allows you to do most of the editing which goes into each individual clip.
+This window allows you to do most of the editing that goes into each individual clip.
 You can adjust which portions of the clip should be zoomed in on, add event markers to the clip to adjust when different portions of the clip should be magnified, and use the pen tool to cut out portions of your video for a process known as “masking”.

-VEGAS Pro has heaps of more menus, submenus, and advanced tools to explore, but in my seven months with the program (by the time I write this review article), I’ve never found the need to use many of them.
+VEGAS Pro has heaps of more menus, submenus, and advanced tools to explore, but in my seven months with the program (by the time I wrote this review article), I’ve never found the need to use many of them.
 The program is probably capable of doing much more than you will ever need it to.

 With that said, the greatest selling point of this video editing program is not that it is capable of doing lots of stuff you’ll never need, but that it performs the most essential and important functions of a video editor in a powerful and intuitive way.